adamsalter/sitemap_generator/README.md

 * The sitemap index file is shared by all groups.
 * Groups can handle any number of links.
 * Group sitemaps are finalized (written out) as they get full and at the end of each group.
+* It's a good idea to name your groups

 ### A Groups Example